Extendibility of Brauer states: The representation theory of

 \subsection{Irreducible tensor representations of $\Ort(d)$}

-The orthogonal group of degree $d$, denoted by $\Ort(d)$, is the set of linear operators on a $d$ dimensional real inner product space $V$ that preserve the inner product with the group operation being the product of linear operators.
-The defining (or tautologous) representation of $\Ort(d)$ is the representation over $V$ in which each element in $\Ort(d)$ is mapped to itself.
+The real orthogonal group of degree $d$, denoted by $\Ort(d)$, is the set of linear operators on a $d$-dimensional real inner product space $V$ that preserve the inner product, with the group operation being the product of linear operators.
+The defining (or tautologous) representation of $\Ort(d)$ is the representation over $V$ in which each element of $\Ort(d)$ is mapped to itself.

-To be able to define a representation of the orthogonal group on a complex vector space, one first has to fix a real structure on the vector space to obtain a real inner product space.
-There is no canonical way of doing this, as infinitely many inequivalent real structures can be defined over the same complex vector space.\footnote{In our case this is related to the fact that the natural embedding of $\Ort(d)$ in $\U(d)$ is actually an equivalence class of embeddings all unitarily equivalent to each other.} One of the ways to fix a real structure is to fix an orthonormal basis $\{e_j\}_{j=1}^{d}$ for the $d$ dimensional Hilbert space $\hil$ and to define $V_{\real}\coloneqq \mathrm{span}_{\real}(\{e_j\}_{j=1}^{d})$.\footnote{Note that there are infinitely many ways to fix a basis.} Thus the following splitting is true: $\hil=V_\real + iV_\real$.
-Once $V_\real$ is fixed, a real inner product naturally arises on it from the restriction of the usual inner product of $\hil$ to $V_\real$.
-Thus, $\Ort(d)$ is defined to be the set of linear operators that preserves this real inner product.
-Naturally, the elements of $\Ort(d)$ can be thought of as linear operators on $\hil$ by linear extension, and the symmetric inner product of $V_\real$ can be expanded to be a symmetric inner product of $\hil$, still preserved by $\Ort(d)$.
-In this case the set $\Ort(d)\subset \U(d)$ will be the set of unitaries with only real numbers as their matrix elements in the basis $\{e_j\}_{j=1}^{d}$.
+To be able to define a representation of the orthogonal group on a complex inner product space $\hil$, one first has to fix a real structure on the vector space.
+There is no canonical way of doing this, as infinitely many unitarily conjugate real structures can be defined over the same complex vector space.\footnote{In our case this is related to the fact that there are infinitely many unitarily equivalent embeddings of $\Ort(d)$ into $\U(d)$.} One of the ways to fix a real structure is to fix an orthonormal basis $\{e_i\}_{i=1}^{d}$ for the $d$-dimensional Hilbert space $\hil$ and define the real structure on $\hil$ as the complex conjugation of the coefficients of vectors in this fixed basis.\footnote{Note that there are infinitely many ways to fix a basis.} This way, we have the real subspace $\hil_{\real}\coloneqq \mathrm{span}_{\real}(\{e_i\}_{i=1}^{d})$, and the following splitting is true $\hil=\hil_\real\OP i\hil_\real$, where $i$ denotes the imaginary unit.
+Once $\hil_\real$ is fixed, a real inner product naturally arises on it from the restriction of the usual inner product of $\hil$ to $\hil_\real$.
+Thus, $\Ort(d)$ is defined as those unitaries that preserve $\hil_\real$.
+Equivalently, we have that the set $\Ort(d)\subset \U(d)$ will be the set of unitaries with only real numbers as their matrix elements in the basis $\{e_i\}_{i=1}^{d}$.

-Note that fixing a basis is in some sense unnecessary.
-Actually, once a basis is fixed, it can be rotated by an element $O\in\Ort(d)$ which leads to an equivalent real structure.
-Therefore, to capture only the relevant structure, it is enough to define the real inner product that the orthogonal group has to preserve.
-This is done using the vector $\ket{\Psi}\in\hil\ot\hil$ that appears in the description of orthogonal states.\footnote{It also appears in the description of isotropic states as $\fflip=\proj{\Psi}$, where $\ket{\Psi}=\sum_{j=1}^{d}\ket{e_j}\ot\ket{e_j}$.} Given $\ket{\Psi}$, the real inner product is the positive-definite symmetric bilinear form: $B(v,w)=\bra{\Psi}(\ket{v}\ot\ket{w})$.
-Note that $O\ot O\ket{\Psi}=\ket{\Psi}$ just as expected, that is, orthogonal transformations leads to the same real structure, that is the same real inner product.
-For further information see Section 3.5 of \cite{fulton2004representation}.